Conjugated estrogens/medroxyprogesterone (By mouth)

-- Make sure your doctor knows if you are breastfeeding, have endometriosis, or a history of cancer.
-Tell your doctor if you have asthma, diabetes, epilepsy, heart failure, high blood pressure, high cholesterol, high or low calcium in the blood, kidney disease, lupus, migraine headaches, porphyria, or thyroid problems.
-Tell your doctor if you have had serious allergic reactions (such as hereditary angioedema).
+- Tell your doctor if you are breastfeeding or if you have endometriosis, asthma, diabetes, epilepsy, heart failure, high blood pressure, high cholesterol, kidney disease, lupus, migraine headaches, porphyria, or thyroid problems.
+Tell your doctor if you have a history of cancer or serious allergic reactions (such as hereditary angioedema).

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Chest pain, shortness of breath, or coughing up blood